Frequently Asked Questions

 Which Institutions does Lebanon Trust help?

-Lebanon Trust helps a school for deaf children (called FAID) in the outskirts of Lebanon’s capital city Beirut, and two kindergartens for refugee children, one in Beirut and the other in the South of Lebanon.
+Lebanon Trust helps a school for deaf children (called FAID) in the outskirts of Lebanon’s capital city Beirut, two kindergartens for refugee children, one in Beirut and the other in the South of Lebanon, and the Home of Hope, that welcomes orphans and street children.

 How exactly does Lebanon Trust help these Institutions?